 After your lawn is dethatched, your next task is aeration.
 Aeration means breaking up compacted and hard soil so that water can reach thirsty roots.
 You can use aerating shoes, or an aerating hand tool or call on a Utah spring clean-up company to aerate your lawn.
 Let the company know you have a sprinkler system if you do, so they will be careful when poking holes in your lawn.

-Fertilize your yard as soon as dethatching and aerating is done.
+Fertilize your yard as soon as dethatching and aerating are done.
 Your lawn is hungry and needs a good feeding of spring fertilizer.
 If you live in a northern area with heavy winters and a lawn that is mostly fescues, bluegrass, bentgrass, and ryegrass, you need to apply a light application of fertilizer.
 Salt Lake landscaping knows what type of fertilizer your lawn needs and will schedule an application.

 Water your lawn thoroughly a few days before you fertilize.
 Watering will help get the fertilizer down into the roots.
 Water the lawn again after fertilizer is applied to carry the nutrients down into the grass’s roots.

 See bare spots on your lawn?
-It’s time for a spring grass seeding The best time to plant grass seed is past any danger of frost yet early enough, so the grass seed has time to germinate and develop long roots.
+It’s time for spring grass seeding The best time to plant grass seed is past any danger of frost yet early enough, so the grass seed has time to germinate and develop long roots.
 Generally, cool-season grasses should have their heaviest overseeing in the fall with spring grass seeding set up to repair the bare spots.

-Prepare the soil by breaking up hard or compacted soil, raking out clumps, removing weeds, and other debris and water your soil.
+Prepare the soil by breaking up hard or compacted soil, raking out clumps, removing weeds, and other debris, and water your soil.
 Spread the grass seed with a hand spreader or seed bare and brown spots by hand.
 Keep the newly seeded area moist but not soggy.

 Utah landscaping companies will take care of applying herbicides to get rid of those pesky weeds.
 Pre-emergent herbicides prevent weed seeds from germinating, and post-emergent herbicides kill sprouted weeds.
 Be careful; preemergent herbicides can also prevent grass seed from sprouting.
 Utah landscaping companies know what pre-emergent will be best to give your lawn a good start in the spring.

-Now that you have taken care of early spring lawn clean up and your lawn is dethatched, aerated, fertilized, and seeded, it’s time for spring grass treatment and week prevention.
+Now that you have taken care of early spring lawn clean-up and your lawn is dethatched, aerated, fertilized, and seeded, it’s time for spring grass treatment and week prevention.

 The next task in your Utah spring clean-up is taking the time to make trim your trees and work on our perennials.
 Prune before buds begin to break into bloom so you won’t stress your trees.
-Divide perennials before spring growth has popped up.
+Divide perennials before spring growth have popped up.

 As a part of your Utah spring clean-up, perform basic maintenance.
 Check stonework for frost heaves, clean your deck, make repairs, and prepare to paint and clean up rotten areas.
 Pick up winter’s debris from around the yard.
 Use a power-washer to clean up driveways and sidewalks and throw away discarded items.